ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/executing-tests.md

 ## Test Execution Behavior

-Following is the expected order of execution for setup and teardown functions of a test.
+The following is the expected order of execution for setup and teardown functions of a test.

 ![Test Execution Order](/learn/images/test-execution-order.png)

 ## Behavior During Failures

-* If BeforeSuite function fails, every other following function is skipped.
+* If a `BeforeSuite` function fails, every other following function is skipped.

-* If a BeforeGroups function fails, the tests belonging to that group, setup and teardown functions specific to those tests will fail.
+* If a `BeforeGroups` function fails, the tests belonging to that group, setup, and teardown functions specific to those tests will fail.
- The AfterGroups functions for that test group will be skipped.
+ The `AfterGroups` functions for that test group will be skipped.
 Other setup and teardown functions will be executed as expected.
  Tests belonging to other groups will not be affected.

-* If BeforeEach function fails,
+* If a `BeforeEach` function fails,
 Every test will be skipped.
-Since BeforeSuite is already executed, AfterSuite will be executed.
+Since `BeforeSuite` is already executed, `AfterSuite` will be executed.
- Even though the BeforeGroups function is executed prior to BeforeEach, the AfterGroups function will not be executed unless marked as `alwaysRun`.
+ Even though the `BeforeGroups` function is executed prior to BeforeEach, the `AfterGroups` function will not be executed unless marked as `alwaysRun`.

 * If a test function fails, none of the other functions get skipped.

 * If the before test function fails, the test function and the after function for that test will be skipped.

-* If AfterEach function fails, every following BeforeEach, AfterEach and test function will get skipped.
+* If an `AfterEach` function fails, every following `BeforeEach`, `AfterEach` and test function will get skipped.

-* If `alwaysRun` property is enabled, AfterGroups & AfterSuite functions will run  irrespective of the status of other functions.
+* If `alwaysRun` property is enabled, AfterGroups and AfterSuite functions will run  irrespective of the status of other functions.

 ## Executing Tests Using CLI Commands